ElektraInitiative/libelektra/doc/dev/hooks.md

 For example, the `gopts` hook only requires the `get` function.
 A plugin that wants to act as a `gopts` hook therefore has to export `system:/elektra/modules/<plugin name>/exports/hooks/gopts/get`.

-Other hooks might require multiple exported functions.
+Other hooks (e.g. `spec`) might require multiple exported functions.

 ## Lifecycle